atarw/material-ui-swing/README.md

 Skins JComponents to have a Material Design Look and Feel.
 Most components are responsive, with hover effects, and click effects (no ripple unfortunately).
 Fonts included.

-# Support for android components

-Yes, you understand, this theme in addition to changing the look and fell also supports Android components (those possible to implement)

-What does it support?

-It supports the Toast component of android and here it is called MaterialToast you can find the documentation [here](https://github.com/vincenzopalazzo/android-toasts-for-swing/releases/tag/v1.0) and in the demo an example is included.

 ![scree](https://preview.ibb.co/mRUdQK/screen_presentazione.png)
 ![scree](https://preview.ibb.co/dqFRKp/addToast.png)